Non-Alcoholic Fatty Liver Disease

 - An ultrasound uses sound waves to show pictures on a monitor.
 An ultrasound may be done to show if you have increased fat in your liver.

 - A CT or MRI scan may be used to take pictures of your liver.
-You may be given contrast dye to help caregivers see your liver better.
-Tell the caregiver if you have ever had an allergic reaction to contrast dye.
+You may be given contrast liquid to help healthcare providers see your liver better.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.
 Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
-Tell the caregiver if you have any metal in or on your body.
+Tell the healthcare provider if you have any metal in or on your body.

 - A liver biopsy is a procedure to remove a small piece of your liver to be tested.